couchbase/n1k1/README.md

 - types learned during expression processing?

-- operator can optionally declare which fields are sorted asc/desc?
+- operator can optionally declare how the Vals are sorted?

-- need optimized replacement for json.Unmarshal()

 - scan should have a lookup table of file suffixes and handlers?